caleboki/tighten-code-challenge/README.md

 1. Access the API: With the Docker containers running, you can now access the API endpoints using your an API client (such as Postman or Insomnia).
 The API base URL is `http://localhost/api/v1`.

+2. Access the UI/frontend of the application at `http://localhost`

-2. Stopping the Application: When you are done using the application, you can stop the Docker containers by running the following command in your terminal: `./vendor/bin/sail down`.
+3. Stopping the Application: You can stop the Docker containers by running the command in the terminal: `./vendor/bin/sail down`.
 This will stop and remove all running containers.

 ## Testing

-To run the test suite for the application, open a new terminal window, navigate to the project directory, and run the command: `./vendor/bin/sail test`.
+To run the test suite for the application, open a new terminal window, in the project directory, run the command: `./vendor/bin/sail test`.
 This will execute the PHPUnit test suite and display the results in the terminal.

 ## API Documentation